hornos/gridhowto/README.md

 VNC is started without password.
 Connect your VNC client to eg. `10.1.1.1:1`.

 ### Hardware Detection
-For syslinux HW detection you need `boot/hdt.c32`
+For hardware detection you need to have the following files installed from syslinux:

+    boot/hdt.c32

-Switch to detection by:
+Switch to detection (and reboot the machine):

     ./jockey detect 08:00:27:14:68:75

 ### Firmware Upgrade with FreeDOS
 This section is based on http://wiki.gentoo.org/wiki/BIOS_Update .
-You have to use a linux host to create the bootdisk image.
+You have to use a Linux host to create the bootdisk image.
 You have to download freedos tools from ibiblio.org:

     dd if=/dev/zero of=freedos bs=1024 count=20480
     mkfs.msdos freedos